SAREC-Lab/sUAS-UseCases/usecases/supporting/SafePassage.md

 **Description**

-All UAVs must receive airspace authorization prior to commencing flight to a waypoint
+All UAVs must receive airspace authorization prior to commencing flight to a waypoint.
+Collisions are prevented through a multi-faceted approach of collision avvoidance for unplanned violations of minimum separation distance, and just-in-time airspace reservations from the UAVs current coordinates to a target coordinate.

 **Primary Actor**